A student sits in the college square and looks through their cell phone.

 Table of contents

-1. Excessive credit card usage can result in debt and financial instability for college students.
+1. Excessive credit card spending can lead to debt and lower credit score.

-2. Setting up automated payments or using reminder apps can help you to pay credit card bills.
+2. Setting up automated payments or using reminder apps can help you to pay credit card bills on time.

 So, you’ve made it to college and you’re finally enjoying your first taste of freedom.
 With all that freedom comes some newfound responsibilities—should you stay up late hanging out with your new friends or head home early and study for that exam?
 Do you want to splurge on a new outfit?
 Pizza or salad?
 Sometimes it’s not easy to make the “right” decision.